aantron/ocaml.org/data/planet/bap/implementing-the-powerpc-backend-for-bap---part-0.md

-planning a series of blog posts that will describe the process and probably will help others, who will pursue the task of implementing a backend for BAP, by either suggesting the right way or discouraging by showing an example of how one shouldn&rsquo;t do this.</p>
+planning a series of blog posts that will describe the process and probably will help others, who will pursue the task of implementing a backend for BAP, by either suggesting the right way or discouraging by showing an example of how one shouldn’t do this.</p>

 <p>As you may know, BAP is a platform for program analysis that works
 with compiled binaries.
-In a sense, BAP is dual to a compiler, since we move in the opposite direction &ndash; we start with the binary code, and then go to the Intermediate Representation (IR).
+In a sense, BAP is dual to a compiler, since we move in the opposite direction – we start with the binary code, and then go to the Intermediate Representation (IR).
 The same as in compilers we perform analysis on the IR level, and we also need a backend support that will connect IR with the actual instruction set